CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 * Grouping content into layers and providing per-layer visibility and color controls
 * Selectively loading content based on properties

+## Compatibility Notes

+This extension provides similar capabilities to, but is independent of, the [Batch Table](../../../specification/TileFormats/BatchTable) used in the Batched 3D Model, Instanced 3D Model, and Point Cloud formats.
+Similarly, this extension is independent of the [`properties`](../../../specification/schema/properties.schema.json) object in tileset JSON.

+glTF models contain in Batched 3D Model or Instanced 3D Model content The `EXT_feature_metadata` extension must not be used by glTF models contained in Batched 3D Model or Instanced 3D Model content.

+> In general, `3DTILES_metadata` (along with `EXT_feature_metadata`) is considered a successor to the Batch Table and using both methods in the same tileset should be avoided.

 ## Concepts

 ### Schemas

 A schema defines a set of classes and enums used in a tileset.
-A schema may be embedded in the extension object or referenced externally.

-### Classes

-Classes serve as the templates for entities - they provide a list of properties and the type information for those properties.
-For example, a tileset containing buildings and trees might define classes for each type:
+Classes serve as templates for entities - they provide a list of properties and the type information for those properties.
+Enums define the allowable values for enum properties.
+Schemas are defined in full detail in the [Cesium 3D Metadata Specification](../../../specification/Metadata/README.md#schemas).

+A schema may be embedded in the extension directly or referenced externally with the `schemaUri` property.
+Multiple tilesets and glTF contents may refer to the same external schema to avoid duplication.

+This example shows a schema with a `building` class and `buildingType` enum.
+Later examples show how different types of entities conform to classes and supply property values.

 ```jsonc
 {